Dix206/flutter_admin_tool/README.md

 ```

 ## Object Structures
 The main part of Flat is the content management.
-You can easely display, create, update and delete objects.
+You can easily display, create, update and delete objects.
 All Flat needs for that is the data structure of your object and the methods to handle these crud operations.

 To define the data structure you have to pass a method to `getFlatObjectStructures` which returns a list of `FlatObjectStructure`.
 The method gives you the currently logged in user so you can change the functionality based on the logged in user.
 The `FlatObjectStructure` needs to have a list of attributes.
 Every attribute must extend the `FlatAttributeStructure`.
 Flat gives you a number of pre defined attributes but if you need a specific new attribute, you can define it by yourself.